-‘Dancing with the Stars’ Pro Dancers Revealed For Season 27, Includes Newly Engaged Couple Jenna and Val
+‘Dancing With The Stars’ Pro Dancers Revealed For Season 27, Includes Newly Engaged Couple Jenna And Val

 A new season of Dancing with the Stars is coming up quickly.
 The anticipation is building as everyone may be wondering which pro dancers will be making it back to the ballroom floor to train their celebrity partners.
 While the reveal of the actual celebrities who will be participating in the show will have to wait a bit longer, the pros were officially announced on Good Morning America on Tuesday.

-Val Chmerkovskiy will be returning for season 27 of Dancing with the Stars once again.
-He has won two mirror ball trophies so far, but he will have to take on his new fiance, Jenna Johnson.
+Val Chmerkovskiy will be returning for Season 27 of Dancing with the Stars once again.
+He has won two mirrorball trophies so far, but he will have to take on his new fiancée, Jenna Johnson.
 Yes, the reigning DWTS champ will be returning as well.
 She took home the title with partner, Adam Rippon, last season.
 She will now go against her soon-to-be husband on the dance floor, but they will also be rooting for each other.

 Also making their way back to compete for the mirrorball trophy are married couple Emma Slater and Sasha Farber.
 They got hitched on March 26 in a gorgeous wedding celebration with plenty of their fellow dancers and past celebrities that have competed on Dancing with the Stars.